rssh/notes/2024_12_30_dependency_injection_tf.md

 Ok.
 Let’s adjust our type-based injection framework to the effect systems.
 This text is a result of joint work with  Ivan Kyrylov during GSoC-2024.
 The main work was not about dependency injection but abstract representations of effect.
 Static dependency injection was a starting point for Ivan's journey.
 Our first attempt was based on another approach than here (we tried to automatically assemble a type map of needed injections, which, as a state of scala-3.x, is impossible because we can’t return context function from macros), but during this stage, we receive some understanding, what should work.

-At first, what make dependency injection different in the effect system environment?
+First, what makes dependency injection different in the effect system environment?
 - Types of dependencies are encoded into the type of enclosing monad.
 - Retrieving of dependencies can be asynchronous: